How to Fix a Slice in Golf

 What causes a slice?

-A slice in golf is caused when a player returns the club head to the ball with an open face.
+A golf slice is caused when a player returns the club head to the ball with an open face.